 I can only imagine how fresh and delicious this Pancetta and Gruyere Breakfast Pizza tastes.
 This would definitely be a hit with the grown-ups at our Christmas breakfast table. – Jo Cooks

 Make a breakfast pizza with a shredded potato crust!
 Top it all off with eggs and your favourite chopped meat and veg, and you’ve got one amazing main dish to serve on Christmas morning. – The Gunny Sack

 Assemble these Overnight Ham and Egg Enchiladas on Christmas Eve, and pop them in the oven for 30-40 minutes on Christmas morning! – The Girl Who Ate Everything

 The kids are going to go nuts for these Candy Cane Pancakes!
 I think a few of the grown-ups might as well! (me! me!) – The Idea Room

-A batch of warm ham and cheese scones would be the perfect side for a simple breakfast of scrambled eggs and fruit salad.
-You could make them the night before, and heat them up before serving. – A Beautiful Bite doesn’t seem to be online anymore.
+A batch of warm ham and cheese scones would be the perfect side dish for a simple breakfast of scrambled eggs and fruit salad.
+Make them the night before, and just heat them up on Christmas morning.
+Unfortunately, the blog A Beautiful Bite doesn’t seem to be online anymore.

-We’re going to start our Christmas breakfast off this year with a round of these blueberry french toast roll-ups.
+We’re starting our Christmas breakfast off this year with a round of these blueberry french toast roll-ups.
 Mmm… blueberries, cream cheese, sugar and cinnamon.
 Who doesn’t love the sound of that? – Damn Delicious

 These bread machine cinnamon rolls are a favourite at our house.
-I prepare the dough the day before, and bake them will we’re opening our gifts.
-You can prepare them even further in advance and freeze the dough too! – Happy Hooligans
+I prepare the dough the day before, and refrigerate it overnight.
+You can prepare your cinnamon rolls every further in advance and freeze them too. – Happy Hooligans